tomcritchlow/tomcritchlow.github.io/consulting.md

 Occasionally I've worked with marketing agencies such as **Distilled** as a strategy consultant and business advisor helping to build teams and processes to drive growth.

-## Other Services:

-As an indepdnent consultant over the years I've worked on a very wide range of projects, to give you an idea I've worked on:

-- Product Innovation-&-Iteration Design Sprints
-- Marketing Strategy & Consulting
-- SEO & Content Marketing Training
-- Interim CMO / VP Marketing
-- Integration and acquisition support

 ## Clients Large & Small

 ![I <3 clients](/images/clientsgrey.png)